 We know that our men and women service demand more of us.
 As stated by Theodore Roosevelt IV., grandson of one of The American Legion’s founding members Theodore Roosevelt Jr. He stated in a recent event, “It demands that we remember our veterans and their families with concrete action – concrete actions that does not falter, that does not waiver, that is subject to the whims of politics, that belongs to neither party and belonged to no ambition other than to memory and duty.
 The American Legion’s founders believed that mission came ahead of party politics.”

 And today The Indiana American Legion and its 72,000 members stands ready to continue this legacy but we will need your help.

-These dues directly fund our American Legion Programs such as Oratorical and Boys State as well as our Department Service Office.
-Our Department Service Officers annually, represents more than 62,000 of the 87,000+ service-connected disabled veterans in Indiana bringing more than $365 million in benefits to the Hoosier Economy.
+These dues directly fund our American Legion Programs such as Oratorical, Boys State, Youth Cadet Academy as well as our Department Service Office.
+Annually, our department service officers represent more than 53,000 veterans and their survivors of the 93,118 veterans and survivors receiving VA benefits in Indiana bringing more than 362 million dollars in benefits to the Hoosier economy.

 Without ample funding, we could see these programs and services dialed back or in the worst-case scenario, shut down completely.
 This is not what we want to happen and we have no plans of allowing this to stop us from continuing to serve our veterans and their families across the state of Indiana.

 Hoosier veterans and their families depend on us.

 That is why I have thrown my full support behind the newly incorporated Indiana American Legion Legacy Foundation as my Commander’s project for 2019-2020 and I’m asking all of you to do the same.